springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/step1.md

 - Test the app locally
 - Build an image for the app
 - Publish the image to Docker Hub
-- Deploy the app to Kubernetes
+- Deploy the image to Kubernetes
 - Save the deployment definitions as yaml-formatted "ops" files
 - Test the deployed app